rbgirshick/rcnn/README.md

   0. Change into that directory: `$ cd rcnn`
   0. R-CNN expects to find Caffe in `external/caffe`, so create a symlink: `$ ln -sf $CAFFE_HOME external/caffe`
   0. Start MATLAB (make sure you're in the `rcnn` folder): `$ matlab`
   0. You'll be prompted to download the [Selective Search](http://disi.unitn.it/~uijlings/MyHomepage/index.php#page=projects1) code, which we cannot redistribute.
-You should see the message `R-CNN startup done` followed by the MATLAB prompt.
+Afterwards, you should see the message `R-CNN startup done` followed by the MATLAB prompt `>>`.
   0. Run the build script: `>> rcnn_build()` (builds [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/) and [Selective Search](http://www.science.uva.nl/research/publications/2013/UijlingsIJCV2013/)).
 Don't worry if you see compiler warnings while building liblinear, this is normal on my system.
   0. Check that Caffe and MATLAB wrapper are set up correctly (this code should run without error): `>> key = caffe('get_init_key');` (expected output is key = -2)
   0. Download the data package, which includes precompute models (see below).